 programs and by servers participating in source/replica

-replication.
-Compression control does not apply to Group
+replication or Group Replication.
+Compression control does not

 These configuration parameters are available for controlling connection compression: